AJMazur/rest_api/README.md

 # rest_api
-rest api for getting github repositories
+rest api for getting github repositories as a recruitment task for Future Stars programme

 How to use it: